top of page

 Jennifer May

-• 3 min read
+• 4 min read

-What are Customised Nutrition Programs?
+What are Customised Nutrition Programs/Personalised Diets?

 So how does this fit in a world of AI and automation?

 In my book, Ultimate Bloat Buster: Your 7-Day Guide to Good Gut Health, I share practical tips and strategies that can help develop personalised nutrition plans for gut health, laying the groundwork for anyone looking to address common digestive complaints while taking the guesswork out of food choices.
+I made the mistake of using an AI tool to edit my book when I first released - at the time I thought it sounded good.
+Last year I reread it and thought it was awful and robotic.
+I have since republished my original 'rough draft' which is honestly so much better and so much more relatable.
+I definitely learned my lesson!

 Whether you’re seeking practical advice from my book or ready to dive into the fully supported journey that Fresh Start offers, the key is this: you deserve a plan that’s as unique as you are - because that’s where real, lasting change happens.